bigskysoftware/_hyperscript/www/docs.md

 That something is specified with the `to` clause of the `add` command.
 In this case, we are adding the class to an ID literal, `#anotherDiv` which will look the element with the id `anotherDiv` up.

 So, what does this all mean?

-Well, when the button is clicked hyperscript will add the `.aClass` to `#anotherDiv`.
+> When the button is clicked hyperscript will add the `.aClass` to `#anotherDiv`.

 Which is almost exactly what the handler says it does!